Top 10 Advanced Podcast Monetization Strategies That Generate Revenue in 2026

 Ideal podcast type or stage

 Affiliate marketing is ideal for niche podcasts with highly engaged listeners.
-It works especially well in categories where audiences actively seek product recommendations, such as entrepreneurship, SaaS, personal finance, or health.
+It works well in categories where audiences are actively looking for product recommendations, such as entrepreneurship, SaaS, personal finance, or health.

 Reason to choose this strategy